Kamasan94/public-notes/content/Cybersecurity/TryHackMe Rooms/Paths/Avent Of Cyber 2024/Day 10.md

 ---
-title: He had a brain full of macros, and had shells in his soul.
+title: Day 10 - He had a brain full of macros, and had shells in his soul.
 draft: false
 tags:
   - cybersecurity